 - Click Save.

-The first thing you'll need to do is export your current product catalog as a CSV/XLSX.
-You can either export your entire catalog, or a portion of it using the filters.
+- You can either export your entire catalog or a portion of it using the filters.
+Click Export list and select XLSX or CSV format.

-Once open, you MUST delete all of the inventory columns (including their headers) to prevent unwanted changes to inventory levels when reimported.
+- Delete all inventory columns (including headers) to prevent unwanted changes to inventory levels when re-importing.

-You can add additional columns for each of the suppliers you wish to add to your products using the column header formatting below:
+You can add additional columns for each of the suppliers you wish to add to your products using the column headers below:

 - add_supplier_1_name